drewharvey/spring-ai-vaadin-chat-demo/README.md

 # Vaadin + Spring AI Chat Demo
-Simple Vaadin + Spring Boot application that demonstrates leveraging Spring AI for viewing, editing and managing data, in real-time, via a chat window.
-This demo uses the Open AI API to interact with Chat GPT.
+Simple application that demonstrates leveraging Spring AI for viewing, editing, and managing data, in real-time, via a chat window.
+This demo uses the following:
+ - [Vaadin](https://vaadin.com/) for the UI framework + components
+ - [Spring AI](https://spring.io/projects/spring-ai) for interacting with AI models
+ - [OpenAI](https://openai.com/) for the AI model

 ![Customer view screenshot](customer-chat-screenshot.jpg)